 Mark my words

 The value of a paper money at the tail end of a hyperinflationary event is mainly the direct value of the physical paper (burning, wall-paper, etc.), but there is a more gradual build-up before the final collapse.
 The following chart is the price of Goldmarks in terms of Papiermarks from 1918–1923 in the Weimar Republic.
-This includes a steady logarithmic trend from 1918 to mid-1922 that bears similarities to Figure 2 above.
+This includes a steady logarithmic trend from 1918 to mid-1922.
 The exchange rate also moves from roughly 1 to 100 during those few years.

 After that, however, the 1923 portion looks incomprehensible even on a log scale.
 As monetary authorities run the presses full speed and add new zeroes to denominations, a point is reached toward the end when the primary objective of market participants is to rid themselves of paper as quickly as possible before the last shred of exchange value evaporates.